California Poppy Summary

-California poppy is mainly used for its sedative and analgesic effects. it contains a set of alkaloids similar to morphine, though not as strong.
+California poppy is used for its sedative and analgesic effects.
+It contains a set of alkaloids similar to morphine, though not as strong.
 It can be used both internally for anxiety, insomnia, and chronic pain, as well as topically for skin irritations and ulcers.

 - (1:2 Liquid Extract)